GitLeeRepo/NodejsNotes/ExpressJsNotes.md

 ## Handling POST requests

-* Addding a user to a MongoDB database with post
+* Adding a user to a MongoDB database with post

 	```javascript
 	app.post('/', function(req, res) {